 It seems there were at least some concerns for Marguerite’s emotional and physical well-being.
 By the time she married on September 14, 1670, about six weeks had passed since the landing of her ship, and almost all of her fellow Filles had already departed the Ursulines with their new husbands, suggesting that either the Ursulines were more protective of young Marguerite about whom they considered a suitable mate or that most men who called were simply not interested in starting a family with a 13-year-old child.
 Marguerite did, however, marry Michel Rognon, now 31 years old, at Québec City, regardless that there were 18 years between them.
-Marguerite could not sign the marriage contract drawn up previously on September 3 by notary Romain Becquet, but Michel could.
+Marguerite could not sign the marriage contract drawn up previously on September 3 by notary Romain Becquet, but Michel could, at least in some acceptable fashion.
 King Louis XIV’s intendant, Jean Talon, kept the regal promise made to Marguerite by providing the gift of 50 livres in kind from the king’s stores.
 And so their marriage began in the village of Neuville in Québec.

 While there is no question that Marguerite was a child bride in the truest sense, it comes as some consolation to learn that she did not bear any children during the first three years of her marriage to Michel Rognon.
-At 16 she gave birth to a son and then continued a succession of child-bearing for the next 24 years — 14 children in all.
+Finally at 16 she gave birth to a son and then continued a succession of child-bearing for the next 24 years — 14 children in all.

 On November 8, 1684, Michel Rognon died for unstated reasons and was buried at Neuville.
 He was only 45.
 His sixth and final child was just a year old.
 It would be their fourth child, also named Marguerite, who would carry her mother’s genetic blueprint onward to Lazare Côté.